swei5/michigan_notes/FIN-480/3 Real Options.md

 - High dispersion of payoffs depending upon ultimate success or failure
 - Drug development, device research, etc.

 Pathways create options.
-Risk lowers value, and options increase value.
+Risk lowers value, and **options increase value**.

 In fact, all investments can be valued using real options analysis.
 But the option value increases along with **multiple stages**, **dispersion of payoffs** and **flexibility** in decision-making.